 Other catastrophic pool injuries involve neck and spinal cord injuries.
 These are usually the result of diving or jumping into the pool, or engaging in horseplay.

 Pool drains can also cause accidents.
 If a person’s clothing, hair, or body part becomes caught in an unprotected drain, they could be trapped underwater.
 This can lead to a drowning or near drowning accident.

-How Can I Get Help for My Swimming Pool Accident or Drowning Case?
+How Can Your Attorneys Help with My Miami Swimming Pool Accident Case?

 At the Law Offices of Anidjar & Levine, we can discuss your case and determine if you have a valid claim for compensation.
 We can also offer our legal advice on the steps you should take next.
 We will not charge you anything for this initial consultation and case evaluation.
 To get your free consultation, call us at 1-800-747-3733.